 The benefits of using a fuel management system

-Fuel management systems make it possible to track the actual consumption, refueling, and possible fuel theft online.
+As of 2022, robust fuel management systems allow tracking the actual consumption, refueling, and possible fuel theft online.
 This practice:

 - Provides control over fuel purchases;